-- The following items may seem inconsequential, but you will find them very useful: cell phone, pen, paper, safety pins, paper clips, sewing kit, extra buttons, first aid kit, snacks and plastic bags.
+- □ The following items may seem inconsequential, but you will find them very useful: pen and pad of paper, safety pins, paper clips, sewing kit, extra buttons, first aid kit, alarm clock or watch, calculator, flashlight, spare batteries and plastic bags.
 If you lock your luggage, ensure that is a lock approved by the Transportation Security Administration (TSA).
-More information about TSA approved locks can be found under the "Checked Baggage Screening" heading at tsa.gov/travel/security-screening#quickset-security_screening_quicktabs_3. - Label your luggage inside and out with your name, contact information.
-If your luggage is lost in transit, this will help the airline return it to you. - It can be very expensive to transport a lot of belongings.
+More information about TSA approved locks can be found under the "Checked Baggage Screening" heading at tsa.gov/travel/security-screening#quickset-security_screening_quicktabs_3. - ☐ Label your luggage inside and out with your name, contact information.
+If your luggage is lost in transit, this will help the airline return it to you.
+Needless to say, critical documents, medicines, and other supplies should be carried in your carry-on luggage.

+☐ It can be very expensive to transport a lot of belongings.
 It might be better to buy what you need in the U.S. If you decide to send your belongings separately, your main options are by boat and by air.
-For example, if you do not already have winter clothing, buy it in Omaha, to save space in your checked luggage.
 Shipping items by boat takes longer, but is also about half the cost of sending them by air.
-Allow eight (8) weeks for items to arrive by boat, or one or two weeks for items shipped by air.
+Allow 8 weeks for items to arrive by boat, or one or two weeks for items shipped by air.